 Equity shares are classified as equity.
 Incremental costs directly attributable to the issue of ordinary shares are recognised as a deduction from equity.
 Income tax relating to transaction costs of an equity transaction is accounted for in accordance with Ind AS 12.

 (f) Inventories

-Inventories are valued at lower of cost or net realisable value except scrap, which is valued at net estimated realisable value.
+Inventories are valued at lower of cost or net realisable value.

 The methods of determining cost of various categories of inventories are as follows: